DataKinds/datakinds.github.io/_posts/2019-04-02-a-whirlwind-tour-of-perl6-s-best-features.md

 ---

-Read more about smartmatching [here](https://docs.perl6.org/language/operators#index-entry-smartmatch_operator "Perl6's Smartmatch Operator") or [here](https://docs.perl6.org/routine/ACCEPTS "Perl6's .ACCEPTS").
+Read more about smartmatching [here](https://docs.perl6.org/language/operators#index-entry-smartmatch_operator "Raku's Smartmatch Operator") or [here](https://docs.perl6.org/routine/ACCEPTS "Raku's .ACCEPTS").

 # P6CRE and the Grammar Engine

-I haven't quite had an opportunity to play around with this yet, but Perl6 revamped the way that it handles regexes.
-In the spirit of cute names, I'll refer to it as P6CRE (pronounced picture?): the Perl6 Compatible Regex Engine.
+I haven't quite had an opportunity to play around with this yet, but Raku revamped the way that it handles regexes.
+In the spirit of cute names, I'll refer to it as P6CRE (pronounced picture?): the Raku Compatible Regex Engine.
 They've revamped how regexes traditionally work, allowing for spaces between identifiers, full unicode class support, extra quantifiers, readability improvments, [so on and so forth](https://docs.perl6.org/language/regexes).

 Along with P6CRE, [an entire grammar system reminiscent of PEG grammars is provided to you for free](https://docs.perl6.org/language/grammars).
-This system is extremely powerful... powerful enough that [Perl6's parser is actually implemented using the Perl6 grammar engine](https://github.com/perl6/nqp/blob/master/src/NQP/Grammar.nqp).
+This system is extremely powerful... powerful enough that [Raku's parser is actually implemented using the Raku grammar engine](https://github.com/perl6/nqp/blob/master/src/NQP/Grammar.nqp).
 I can't say much more about it considering I haven't gotten to use it, but I'm eager to take on a project where I can put it to good use.

 # In Conclusion...

-If you haven't gotten a chance to check out Perl6, [here's your opportunity](https://perl6.org/).
+If you haven't gotten a chance to check out Raku, [here's your opportunity](https://perl6.org/).
 If you want to read more code examples, check out the examples tab on the website or visit their page at [RosettaCode](https://rosettacode.org/wiki/Category:Perl_6).

-Thanks to the Perl6 discord server at [https://discord.gg/gg2a3T6](https://discord.gg/gg2a3T6) and #perl6 at freenode for helping me through some confusing moments.
-Special thanks to the Perl6 developers and timotimo from #perl6 for being extra patient with me while I was frustrated :)
+Thanks to the Raku discord server at [https://discord.gg/gg2a3T6](https://discord.gg/gg2a3T6) and #perl6 at freenode for helping me through some confusing moments.
+Special thanks to the Raku developers and timotimo from #perl6 for being extra patient with me while I was frustrated :)

-Have any favorite Perl6 features that I missed out on?
+Have any favorite Raku features that I missed out on?
 Want to leave a comment?
 Message me using the contact info below.

 ---